How To Avoid ADA Lawsuits

 ADA Compliance Professionals is collaborating with Seachrome Corporation to raise awareness about ADA non-compliance.

 The core essence of the ADA is that nobody should be restricted access to a commercial or public facility.
-Currently, 1 in 4 Americans may not be able to access a business or public accommodation because of barriers they cannot overcome due to an existing disability.
+At the moment, 1 in every 4 Americans may not be able to access a business or public accommodation because of barriers they cannot overcome due to an existing disability.
 By virtue of the Americans with Disabilities Act (ADA), all businesses and public accommodations must offer like services to all of their customers, regardless of disability status.
 This is achieved by following accessibility guidelines mandated by the Department of Justice.

-In the past year, we’ve seen a sharp uptick in ADA lawsuits.
-In fact, about 33% of the properties we’re currently assessing are involved in active litigation.
-Many of these suits area brought by serial litigants that are in it for the money, not because they need access to the site at all.
+In the past year, we’ve seen a sharp uptick in accessibility lawsuits.
+In fact, about 1 site out of every 3 we’re currently assessing is involved in active litigation.
+Many of these suits are brought by serial litigants that are in it for the money, not because they need access to the site at all.
 The ADA and other laws provide incentives to those who raise complaints against existing facilities that are not compliant.

-With over 100 parts that must comply, restrooms are emerging as a hot button item in ADA lawsuits.
-Of particular concern is ADA Code 309.4 — a complex code with vast non-compliance — also known as the “five-pound rule”.
+With over 100 parts that need to comply with, restrooms are emerging as a hot button item in ADA lawsuits.
+Of particular concern is ADA Code 309.4 — a complex code with vast non-compliance — also known as the five-pound rule.

-For more information about ADA compliance with Code 309.4, please visit: www.seachrome.com/compliance.
+For more information about ADA compliance with Code 309.4, you can visit this website: www.seachrome.com/compliance.

 Watch the Video: